 Represents six of the original show’s events.
 Tournament mode adds some replay value.

-Poor controls, horrible theme.
+Poor controls, horrible music.